The complete TCPA express written consent checklist

 As of today, in order to comply with the TCPA, consent must:

-• Be obtained before sending the message.
-You, as a business, need to get the green light from the consumer before you hit send on any marketing messages.
+- Be obtained before calling or sending the text message.
+You, as a business, need to get the green light from the consumer before you call (using an ATDS automatic telephone dialing system) or hit send on any marketing text messages.

 Businesses must comply with these regulations to avoid significant penalties and legal challenges.
 Therefore, a system to capture and document prior express written consent is a must.
 This system should include: